skills

 installed; otherwise only the named skills are.

-ritual skills install # install all skills into ./.claude/skillsritual skills install ritual-decks # install a single skillritual skills install --global # install into ~/.claude/skillsritual skills install --dir ../my-repo # target another project directoryritual skills install --force # overwrite existing skill files| Option | Description | Default |
+ritual skills install # install all skills into ./.claude/skillsritual skills install ritual-decks # install a single skillritual skills install --global # install into ~/.claude/skillsritual skills install --dir ../my-repo # target another project directoryritual skills install --force # overwrite even user-edited skill files| Option | Description | Default |

 |---|---|---|

---global | Install into ~/.claude/skills instead of the project directory | |
+--global | Target ~/.claude/skills instead of the project directory | |

 --dir <path> | Project directory that should contain .claude/skills | the base dir |

--f, --force | Overwrite skill files that already exist | false |
+-f, --force | Overwrite skill files even when they have local edits | false |

-option sets the default project directory when --dir is omitted.
+The global --base-dir <path> option sets the default project directory when --dir is

 Print the available skills and their descriptions without installing anything.